AdelKS/LinuxGamingGuide/README.md

 # A linux gaming guide

 This is some kind of guide/compilation of things, that I got to do/learn about while on my journey of gaming on linux.
 I am putting it here so it can be useful to others!

-- If you want to see something added here, or to correct something where I am wrong, you are welcome to open an issue or a PR !
+If you want to see something added here, or to correct something where I am wrong, you are welcome to open an issue or a PR !
-- Benchmarks are welcome: I haven't benchmarked yet any of the changes I am suggesting.
-If you happen to do be

 ## Linux distribution